This post will break down the SushiSwap crypto exchange, discussing its history, how it works, and how to acquire its native token, SUSHI.

 SUSHI Crypto Exchanges and Wallets

 SUSHI is listed on a variety of crypto exchanges, including Binance, Coinbase, Huobi, FTX, KuCoin, and SushiSwap.
-Using a decentralized exchange such as AtomicDEX, you have an unlimited number of ways to purchase SUSHI, as it supports cross-chain trading via atomic swaps.
+Using a decentralized exchange such as Komodo Wallet, you have an unlimited number of ways to purchase SUSHI, as it supports cross-chain trading via atomic swaps.
 That said, since SUSHI is an ERC-20 token, all anyone needs is an Ethereum wallet to store their assets.
-In addition to offering a P2P atomic swap decentralized exchange, AtomicDEX also serves as a built-in wallet for a variety of assets, including SUSHI.
-If you would like to supply your SUHI on SushiSwap platform's liquidity pools, then you will need a supported wallet such as MetaMask, Coinbase Wallet, or Fortmatic.
+In addition to offering a P2P atomic swap decentralized exchange, Komodo Wallet also serves as a built-in wallet for SUSHI — supporting the token on Ethereum, Polygon, Avalanche, Fantom, Harmony, and other blockchains.

 SushiSwap price will vary based on its demand and popularity.
 Sometimes there are thousands of new users looking to trade on the platform.
 At other times, the activity might be less prominent, negatively affecting the SUSHI coin price.